 File a Home Insurance Claim As Soon As Possible

-Once everybody is safe and evidence of the damage has been documented, it's time to notify your insurance company.
+Once everybody is safe, and evidence of the damage has been documented, it's time to notify your insurance company.
 Insurance policies typically require that you file a home insurance claim within a certain period of time after the storm.
+Male sure you have hurricane coverage within your general property insurance policy.
 Contact your insurance company either by phone or online and begin the process of filing your claim.

 Contact a Hurricane Insurance Claim Attorney

 If your home insurance claim is being denied, delayed, or you are being lowballed by the insurance company after hurricane damage, it's time to contact a home insurance claim attorney.